AndyRightNow/nej-mocha/README.md

 # Notes

-More cli options will be updated later.
+* More cli options will be updated later.
+* There is currently a known and unfixed bug appearing from time to time.
+See [This issue](https://github.com/AndyRightNow/nej-mocha/issues/1) for more information.